 Another check is to read the SPF record from the DNS and verify if the sender's IP address is listed in the SPF record.
 Only servers whose IP address is listed in the SPF record are allowed to send emails for this specific domain.
 These checks are in place to prevent an email server from sending emails for a domain they don't own.

 Without owning a domain you can't enter this information in the DNS and your server can't reliable send emails.
-Instead, we will use a 3rd party email server.
+Instead, we're going to use a 3rd party email server.
 You need to have an account with this email provider.
-In my case this is gmail.com, which I will use as an example, but it should work with any email provider.
+In my case this is gmail.com, which I'm going to use as an example, but it should work with any email provider.

 SSMTP with apt.